jlibovicky/class-quiz/quizzes/ml_intro_lect02.md

-# Intro to ML: Lecture 2 Recap
+# Intro to ML: Lecture 2 Recap (Regularization, Hyperparameters, SGD)

 ## What is regularization?